FireFreexe/usb-kvm-diy-context-submission/ipad-kvm-instructions.md

 ./openterfaceQT
 ```

-Now, everything should be up and running, and you should be able to open up the software.
+Now, everything should be ready to go, and you should be able to open up the software.
 Now lets connect using the IPad.

+# Connect to the Pi using the IPad

-Plug in the usb-c cable into your ipad and into your Pi's power input.
+Plug the usb-c cable into your ipad and into your Pi's power input.
 The pi should turn on and start running everything it needs to start up.
 Keep in mind that the IPad supplies little power, so the startup will take a bit and might occasionally crash due to low voltage.
 If the Pi's light turns red, that means it crashed, so just unplug it and replug it in, and it should eventually work.

 Now, install a VNC app onto the IPad, I use RealVNC.
 You will try to connect to 10.55.0.1, whcih is the IP I mentioned earlier, so if you changed it then, change it now.
 If the connection times out, and the Pi's light is still green, the Pi is probably still setting up, so give it a few more minutes.
 Eventually it should let you connect, and you are done!

 This connection is entirely internal through the usb-c cable, so no outside internet is required, and since you are using the battery from the IPad, you will not need a new source of power as long as the IPad stays charged.
 The IPad is now the power source, keyboard, mouse, and monitor for the Pi, and since the Pi has mini-kvm on it, can be the keyboard mouse and monitor for any target computer you can plug in to.

 From here, just follow normal mini-kvm documentation to get finished.
 Plug in the Pi to the mini-kvm with usb-a cables, and plug in the hdmi and usb cables from the mini-kvm to the target conmputer, and you can now control the target directly from the IPad.

+If you are interested in also learning how to make this solution remote, check out my [remote kvm instructions](https://github.com/FireFreexe/usb-kvm-diy-context-submission/blob/main/remote-kvm-instructions.md).